robert/robert.github.com/_posts/2019-01-09-how-to-write-an-afl-wrapper-for-any-language.md

 ## 1. Initialize afl's shared memory

 We'll start by attaching our program to afl's shared memory segment.
-This is where we will write information about our program's execution path.
+This is where afl expects us to write information about our program's execution path.

 First, we will get the segment's address in memory.
 Afl writes this address to the [`__AFL_SHM_ID` environment variable][afl-env-var], which we should be able to read without any trouble.
 Next, once we have the segment's address, we can use the `shmat` syscall to attach it to our program's memory space.
 Finally, we will store the address returned by `shmat` in a variable so that we can use it later to write execution path data to the shared memory segment.